dseuss/FCpp/README.md

-# Fc++
+# Fc++ Classifier

 A fully-connected neural network classifier in C++.
-Because every man needs to build a house, father a son, and implement backpropagation from scratch in his life.
+Because every man needs to build a house, father a son, and implement back propagation from scratch in his life.